 4. They are More Likely to Stay on Brand

-When you work with larger influencers there is more need to collaborate to fit your message around their audience.
-You lose some of the control.
+When your influencer marketing program works with larger influencers there is more need to collaborate to fit your message around their audience.
+You lose some control.

 Smaller influencers are more like ambassadors.
 They are happy to spread your message in a positive way without too many changes.
 They like your brand and want to shout about it to their friends.